beranek1/php-web-analytics/README.md

-# WebAnalytics
-A ready to use collection of php scripts for web analytics.

-## Why should I use WebAnalytics?
+# Why should I use WebAnalytics?
 There are atleast 4 reasons:
 * **it's server-sided**
 * **it's independent**
 * **it's open source**
 * **it's free**

-## Usage
+# Usage
 * Place webanalytics.php and websettings.php in the same directory as your own php scripts, and modify the database parameters in websettings.php.
 #### OR
 * Place only webanalytics.php in the same directory as your own php scripts and modify the database parameters in webanalytics.php.